prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

 Note that both consensus and execution clients allow you to customize many of these ports.
 The above table of rules is based on default port values.

-When configuring `Allow` rules, consider tying the rule to an IP address when possible.
+When configuring `Allow inbound` rules, consider tying the rule to an IP address when possible.
 For example, if your beacon node on `Machine A` is connecting to a remote execution node on `Machine B`, `Machine B`'s `Allow inbound and outbound traffic over 8551` rule should be tied to `Machine A's` public IP address.
 More information about IP addresses and port forwarding is available below.

 ## Configure your router